gdbroman/broman.blog/posts/catconsc.md

 ### 1.2 Can We Engineer Enlightenment?

-Of course, no effort in engineering enlightenment will ever be complete—will never be _it._ Like the dog fixating on your fingertip, instead of tracing the imaginary line extending beyond it—_this_ can never be explained, never fairly represented, only experienced.
+Of course, no effort in engineering enlightenment will ever be complete—will never be _it._ Like the dog fixating on your fingertip, instead of tracing the imaginary line extending beyond it—_this_ can never be explained, never fairly represented; only experienced.
 But as Picasso said, although art lies, it points to truth.
 So external efforts may be insufficient, but they are necessary.
 In other words, there is stuff to do.

 ### 1.3 What Is Happening